ctnava/rxtechnotes/healthcare_coverage.md

 #### Prescription Drugs

 Claims for prescription drugs are typically filed during the process of prescription intake.
-Steps for claim submission are detailed within, but reading this document is not recommended at this time as it will be reintroduced later.
+Steps for claim submission are detailed within, but reading this document is not recommended at this time as it will be reintroduced later in the [Prescriptions & Dispensing](./access.md) chapter.
 Proceed at your own discretion.

 🔗 [Prescription Intake SOP](./sop/prescription_intake.md)